swilliams11/covid19-rapid-response-demo/other-templates/agent-template-banking/README.md

   See the License for the specific language governing permissions and limitations under the License.
 -->
+# Repository Status
+This repository is current a work in progress and we are planning to release under the `GoogleCloudPlatform` Github organization within it's own repository (rapid-response-virtual-agents-financial-services).

+Please standby for the updated Github link to the new repository.
+The new repository will have the most current agent and fulfillment code.

-# COVID-19 Banking Virtual Agent Template
+# Banking Rapid Response Virtual Agent Template
 Google has launched a sample Dialogflow template for banking institutions enabling chat or voice bots to answer questions about branch locations and office hours.
 This should help banking institutions